collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

 Introduction
 -------------

-XDV is an external HTML theming engine, a.k.a. theming proxy, which allows you to mix and match HTML and CSS from internal and external sites by using simple XML rules.
-It separates the theme development from the site development, so that people with little HTML and CSS knowledge can create themes without need to know underlying Python, PHP or whatever.
-It also enables integration of different services and sites to one, unified, user experience.
+XDV is an external HTML theming engine, a.k.a. a theming proxy, which allows you to mix and match HTML and CSS from internal and external sites by using simple XML rules.
+It separates the theme development from the site development, so that people with little HTML and CSS knowledge can create themes without the need to know the underlying Python, PHP or whatever.
+It also enables integration of different services and sites to one unified user experience.
-For example, XDV is used by `plone.org <http://plone.org>` to integrate Plone CMS and Trac issue tracker.
+For example, XDV is used by `plone.org <http://plone.org>`_ to integrate the Plone CMS and the Trac issue tracker.

-XDV compiles theming rules to XSL templates, which has been a standard XML based templates language since 1999.
+XDV compiles theming rules to XSL templates, which has been a standard XML based template language since 1999.
 XSL has good support in every programming language and web server out there.

-Example backends to perform XDV transformation include
+Example backends to perform XDV transformation include:

 * collective.xdv (as a normal Plone add-on, a post-process hook)